fluxfw/RemovePluginDataConfirm/README.md

 ```
 If you want you can modify these.
 The `%1$s` placeholder is the name of your plugin.

+Notice to also adjust `dbupdate.php` so it can be reinstalled if the data should already exists!

 If you want to use this library, but don't want to confirm to remove data, you can disable it with add the follow to your `ilXPlugin` class:
 ```php
 //...